Predictive Modeling for High Impact Active Learning Classrooms

 Several existing studies have started to address this goal.
-One study, \cite{sundstrom_relative_2025}, compared student learning outcomes in different physics education research-based pedagogical approaches, finding that the SCALE-UP (Student-Centered Active Learning Environment with Upside-down Pedagogies ) pedagogy \citep{beichner_student-centered_2007} leads to higher student learning gains than other commonly used active learning pedagogies. \cite{weir_small_2019} related the extent to which different active learning activities were used during class to student learning outcomes and found that spending more time on group worksheets was positively correlated with student learning.
-Other research has applied the ICAP (Interactive, Constructive, Active, and Passive) framework \citep{chi_icap_2014} to distinguish between different types of engagement, finding that activities promoting higher levels of cognitive engagement are associated with better learning outcomes \citep{chi_active-constructive-interactive_2009}.
-While this growing body of work has importantly begun to disentangle the relative impacts of different active learning strategies, the impacts of different \textit{combinations} of these strategies has yet to be rigorously analyzed in a way that produces testable predictions about student learning outcomes in future classes.
+One study \cite{sundstrom_relative_2026} compared physics student learning outcomes in four research-based pedagogical approaches, finding that the SCALE-UP (Student-Centered Active Learning Environment with Upside-down Pedagogies) pedagogy \cite{beichner_student-centered_2007} coincided with higher student learning gains than other commonly used active learning pedagogies.
+Another study \cite{weir_small_2019} related the extent to which different active learning activities were used during biology classes to student learning outcomes and found that spending more time on group worksheets was positively correlated with student learning.
+Other research has applied the ICAP (Interactive, Constructive, Active, and Passive) framework \cite{chi_active-constructive-interactive_2009} to distinguish between different types of engagement, finding that activities promoting higher levels of cognitive engagement are associated with better learning outcomes \cite{chi_icap_2014}.
+While this growing body of work has importantly started to disentangle the relative impacts of different active learning strategies, the impacts of different \textit{combinations} of these strategies has yet to be rigorously analyzed in a way that produces testable predictions about student learning outcomes for future classes.